Curious about Marie?

 Are you a reader of e-books, or a listener of audiobooks?
 Or, do you prefer more traditional, printed ones instead, such as paperbacks or hardbacks?

-Almost all writers were readers first!
-I love reading books.
+Almost all writers were readers first! ♥ I love reading books.
 I have a Samsung tablet which I use to read my Kindle books and the ebooks I’ve gotten through contests and newsletter sign-ups.
 I do like it.
 My problem, however, is that I’m still a bit old school, and I prefer to read a paperback or hardcover.
 But being an epileptic as well as a migraine sufferer – not to mention the brain fog I have with fibromyalgia – it will always be easier for me to focus on reading an actual page rather than an electronic screen.
-I have enough trouble after sitting at the computer for a while.
+I have enough trouble after sitting at the computer for a while, when I am immersed in writing, editing, or promoting my work.

 How did you first get interested in writing, and when did you start?